United Network: Financial distress

 United also launched at the end of the traditional television season, which was also the last quarter for traditional advertising budget cycles, limiting the ability for blue-chip companies to become clients for the network, although companies like Colgate-Palmolive, General Mills and General Foods did emerge as advertisers.
 During the last days of operation, network president Oliver Treyz made an on-air appeal to potential sponsors, pointing out that air time on The Las Vegas Show was a mere $6,000 a minute, barely a third of what NBC was charging for The Tonight Show.
 Syndicated columnist Jack O'Brian reported these $6,000 rates were reduced further by up to two-thirds.
-Lewron was also not paid on May 22 and May 29 and issued a telegram threatening to deny United usage of their facilities.
+Lewron was also not paid on May 22 and 29 and issued a telegram threatening to deny United usage of their facilities.
 Other columnists began to suggest United "is in financial trouble", had a "shaky" future, or was "dying", with O'Brian calling Las Vegas both "new and ailing".